davidcrowe/gatewaystack-chatgpt-starter/docs/live-demo.md

 ![ChatGPT response showing the `whoami` output with sub, scopes, and permissions.](../assets/live-demo-3.png)

-If this works, the entire identity + authorization chain is live:
+This is a live demonstration of the end-to-end identity + authorization chain:

 **User → ChatGPT → MCP server → tool execution**